 and CERF (Canine Eye Registration Foundation ).

-Therefore reputable and experienced Breeders will not use any European Poodles,
+Therefore reputable and experienced Breeders will rarely use any European Poodles,

 feeling such imports could potentially introduce a variety of unknown inherited health problems.